mordachai/live-actors/README.md

 #### Without AI

 Four mouth images at the same size, aligned by the eyes and top of the head.
-If you export as separate images from you prefered application it will be easy for you to keep them aligned.
-Softawres like Characer Animator and Unreal Metahuman can give you awesome results using 3D.
-Or just go crazy and do _Robot Chicken_ / _South Park_ mouths its a lot of fun!
+If you export as separate images from your preferred application it will be easy to keep them aligned.
+Software like Character Animator and Unreal Metahuman can give you awesome results using 3D.
+Or just go crazy and do _Robot Chicken_ / _South Park_ mouths — it's a lot of fun!

 <img width="909" height="236" alt="image" src="https://github.com/user-attachments/assets/ca4cef44-9e95-437e-b146-105afcadb623" />

 ---

-#### With AI — two prompts.
+#### With AI: Use two prompts

-First lock-in the style you want:, after that build the sheet.
+First lock-in the style you want, after that build the sheet.
 Examples:

 ###### CREATION PROMPT: